-

 What are your country's net zero/carbon reduction targets?
 Are they law or an aspiration?

 The European “Green Deal”, based on the Paris Climate Agreement, encompasses various political initiatives aimed at achieving climate protection goals.
-A key interim target is to reduce greenhouse gas emissions by 55% compared to the period between 1990 and 2030.
+A key target is to reduce greenhouse gas emissions by at least 55% by 2030 compared to 1990 levels.
 As part of the EU climate and energy package, Austria committed to increase the share of renewable energy in its national energy mix to 34.0% by 2020.
 This target was surpassed, with a percentage of 36.5% achieved in 2020.
-The significant increase in renewable energy from 33.8% in 2019 to 36.5% in 2020 can be attributed to measures implemented during the COVID-19 crisis, particularly the first lockdown’s curfew and travel restrictions, which led to a substantial decrease in fossil fuel consumption in the transport sector by 18.0%.

 In June 2019, the EU enacted a comprehensive update of its energy policy framework to facilitate the shift away from fossil fuels towards cleaner energy and to deliver on the EU’s commitments in the Paris Agreement to reduce greenhouse gas emissions.
 This new energy rulebook, referred to as “Clean Energy for all Europeans Package”, marks a significant step towards the implementation of the union energy strategy, adopted in 2015.
 The package emphasises energy efficiency, security of supply, renewable energy development, and carbon dioxide reduction.